All articles

 When a patient presents with cold hands, morning fatigue, hair loss, weight gain, and low libido, and the TSH comes back at 1.8 mIU/L ("ideal"), the standard system response is "thyroid is fine, look elsewhere."
 This is one of the most common errors in modern endocrinology.
 TSH reflects only the pituitary-thyroid feedback loop, while the clinical picture of hypothyroidism is determined by how much T3 actually entered the cell and bound to the nuclear receptor.

-Bianco in the Endocrine Reviews paper (PMID 11815457) puts it directly: serum T3 is the transport phase.
+Serum T3 is only the transport phase.
 The biological effect unfolds at the nuclear TR receptor inside the target cell, and the gap between serum free T3 and intracellular T3 can be enormous.
 This article covers why this is the case, what blocks T3 action, which full panel to order, and how to interpret the results.

 🌀